THE STEADY, UNGENTLE SQUEEZE, 1950-1971

 The post-1950, post-Nehru-Liaquat pact, post-Patel period was a time of a gradual squeeze-out for the Hindus.
 By this time those of the middle class, upper-caste Hindus who had not left earlier realised that sooner or later they would have to leave.
 The Muslims also realised it, and further realised that their co-religionists would be quite safe in West Bengal, and there was no reason why they should leave.
 The result was that the exchange of property mechanism, which was working well, though on terms somewhat inequitable to Hindus, now stopped totally.
 The Muslims also stopped buying Hindu property - none would be so foolish as to buy property that would be his for free anyway.
 When such property was going for a pittance there were some who bought such property to have a proper title.

 The Pakistani government, from the very beginning, had begun a legislative process to dispossess and disentitle the Hindus of their property.
 This has been continued in its Bangladeshi incarnation too.
 A very exhaustive description and analysis of this process has been made by Dr. Dilip De in a contemporary book Matir Bhetore Kalo Haat : Shotru (Orpito) Sompotti Ain o Bangladesher Sonkhaloghu, and the serious reader of the legal aspect is referred to that book..
 Dr. De (pronounced Day, with a soft d) is a Hindu, a paediatrician by profession, who trained in Ireland, and worked for quite some time in Europe, Africa, and the Middle East before settling down to practise in his home town of Chittagong, Bangladesh.
-The book is bilingual - Bangla and English, and is also named "A Dark Hand Inside My Land : The Enemy (Vested) Property Act, and the Minorities in Bangladesh"
+The book is bilingual - Bangla and English, and is also named "A Dark Hand Inside My Land : The Enemy (Vested) Property Act, and the Minorities in Bangladesh"[1].
+There is a lot of melodrama in the book, especially in the sketches which are visualised by the author himself, and a lot of emotion too, and one may be tempted not to take it seriously.
+This mistake should not be made.
+This is a serious work, very well researched, very painstakingly written, and a very bold book at that.

-Some of the important legislations enacted by the East Pakistani Government and discussed by Dr. De in his book are enumerated below with short comments against each where applicable
+Some of the important legislations enacted by the East Pakistani Government and discussed by Dr. De in his book are enumerated below with short comments against each where applicable[2].

 The East Bengal (Emergency) Requisition of Property Act 1948 (Act XIII)